Resources + Referrals

 - Coming of Age NYC

-The JCC offers Zoom tutorials and Computer Tech classes!
+The JCC offers virtual Computer Tech classes!
 Click here to sign up.

 Free Legal Assistance